-The current members of the audit committee are Michael D. Sweatman, Suraj Ahuja, and Warren Stanyer.
-Michael Sweatman and Suraj Ahuja are considered independent members of the audit committee.
-Warren Stanyer is not considered to be independent, as he is the President and Chief Executive Officer of the Company.
+The current members of the audit committee are Michael Sweatman, Suraj Ahuja, and Charles Roy.
+All are considered independent members of the audit committee.
+As Michael Sweatman is not standing for reelection at the Meeting, the audit committee will be reconstituted following the Meeting.

 All members of the audit committee are considered to be financially literate.